non-clinical jobs for occupational therapists

 Save 40% on Unlimited Medbridge CEUs with promo code TNCPT!

-You’re not a bad person if you feel drained by patient care.
-And you’re not a sellout or greedy if you want a job with actual upward mobility.
+You’re not a bad person if you feel depleted by the reality of today’s healthcare systems.
+And you’re not a sellout or greedy if you want a job with higher pay, more opportunities to advance, and increased flexibility.

-Whatever your reason(s) for exploring non-clinical OT jobs, you’ll be pleased to know that there ARE options.
+Whatever your reason(s) for exploring non-clinical OT jobs, you’ll be pleased to know that there are tons of options.
 This article was designed to be your starting guide to the wonderful world of non-traditional, alternative, and non-clinical OT jobs.

 This post may contain affiliate links or codes.
 This won’t increase your cost, but it helps keep TNCPT alive, and free of annoying ads!
 Thank you for your support. 🙂

-Think about it this way: without OT, patients are simply climbing stairs to climb stairs.
-With OT, that patient is climbing stairs to read his child a bedtime story.
+Think about it this way: without OT, a patient might be practicing climbing stairs simply to climb stairs.
+With OT, that same patient is climbing stairs to reach their child’s bedroom to sing lullabies and read bedtime stories.

-Put an OT in a clinical informatics role, and she won’t just say, “How do we move this data over there?”
-She will ask:
+Put an OT in a clinical informatics role, and they won’t just as, “How do we move this data over there?”
+They will ask:

 • “Why are we moving this data?”